-The L1-Basic Mode is indicated via preamble_structure of the bootstrap signaling together with the FFT size, guard interval, and pilot pattern of the Preamble as described in Table H.1.1 of [3].
-Note that Section 6.5 of [3] defines seven L1-Basic Modes (i.e., from L1-Basic Mode 1 to L1-Basic Mode 7); however, the current preamble_structure of the bootstrap signaling can indicate only five L1-Basic Modes (i.e., from L1-Basic Mode 1 to L1-Basic Mode 5).
+The L1-Basic Mode is indicated via preamble_structure of the bootstrap signaling together with the FFT size, guard interval length, and pilot pattern of the Preamble as described in Table H.1.1 of [3].
+Note that Section 6.5 of [3] defines seven L1-Basic Modes (i.e., from L1-Basic Mode 1 to L1-Basic Mode 7); however, the current preamble_structure of the bootstrap signaling can indicate only five L1-Basic Modes (i.e., from L1-Basic Mode 5).